Builder68/OpenEarlyMacsRAMexpansion/README.md

 I haven't yet figured out whether the LB is actually generating 512 refresh cycles from the point of view of the IC (most probable explanation), or whether the IC only needs address variations between RA0-RA7 for RAM refresh.
 Anyway, this mode has been stable on my Mac 512K for several months.

-If you have the same LB revision, ROM image (Macplus or ROM-INATOR patched), and RAM IC model as mine, and you want to minimize components and wiring on the LB, you can implement this mode with reasonable confidence.
+If you have the same LB revision, ROM image (Macplus or ROM-INATOR patched), and RAM IC model as mine, you can implement this mode with reasonable confidence.

 | JUMPER          | Pads to bridge|
 |:---------------:|:-------------:|